 Purchase Bravo Hops

-Bravo hops are available to be purchased from multiple suppliers.
+Bravo hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Bravo Hops
+Origin and Geneology of the Bravo Hop

 Bravo's lineage includes Zeus crossed with a male (98004 x USDA 19058m).
 It was released in 2006.